10th Avenue station (IRT Flushing Line): Further proposals

 Construction of the line proceeded to its completion in 2014 without the station or its shell, which would have been between the Times Square and 34th Street–Hudson Yards stations.
 The only evidence of the station's planned existence is the flattening out of the tunnel walls near where the station would have been.
 Building the "previously deferred No. 7 station at 10th Avenue" was a "key design element" of the proposed extension of the 7 service to Secaucus, New Jersey, but plans for that extension were later abandoned.

 In January 2016, the New York City Economic Development Corporation released a request for proposal (RFP) for a site of a proposed development at 41st Street and Tenth Avenue.
 As part of that RFP, a study into the station's feasibility was to be conducted.
 The new station is projected to cost $1 billion, an increase from the previous estimate of $500 million.
 The new station could provide better access to a new Port Authority Bus Terminal if a connection was provided.
 In the Port Authority's 2016 design competition for a replacement Port Authority Bus Terminal west of Times Square, most of the announced finalists included the construction of, and direct access into, the Tenth Avenue station in their design plans.

 In January 2021, developer Gotham Organization filed permits for a 47-story skyscraper to be built at 41st Street and 10th Avenue, near where the station's entrance would have been.
 The 2016 RFP for the station had been conducted for that skyscraper's construction.
-That June, New York City Council candidate Erik Bottcher proposed completing the station as part of his candidacy.
+That June, New York City Council candidate Erik Bottcher proposed completing the station during his candidacy.
+Elected officials again pushed for the station's construction in August 2022.
+The MTA's 20-year needs assessment, released in October 2023, included a possible new station at 10th Avenue; by then, the MTA predicted that the station could cost $1.9 billion.